 How do you drive an electric car?

-If you know how to drive an automatic car, you can drive an EV.
+If you know how to drive a car with an automatic gearbox, you can drive an EV.
 It’s as simple as that.
-Granted, there are a few differences, but you needn’t fear getting behind the wheel of an electric car for the first time.
+Granted, there are a few differences, but you needn’t worry getting behind the wheel of an electric car for the first time.

 Apart from a green flash on the number plates, most EVs look similar to petrol or diesel cars.
-The controls are much the same, too.
+The main controls for driving are much the same, too.

-You may have to adjust your driving style a little – and charging will become part of your daily or weekly routine – but you could find you prefer driving an electric car.
-Few EV owners go back to a combustion car.
+You may have to adjust your driving style a little – and charging will become part of your daily or weekly routine – but you could find you prefer life with an electric car.
+Few EV owners go back to a conventional, combustion-engined car.

-Here are a few things to bear in mind before you get behind the wheel.
+This short guide outlines a few points to bear in mind before you get behind the wheel.

 Enjoy the silence

 You know when a petrol or diesel car is ready to go because you have turned a key or pressed a start button.
-There’s also the familiar sound and vibration of an engine to let you know the car is running.
+There’s also the familiar vibration and sound of an engine to let you know the car is running.

 In an electric car, you engage drive mode, but the only real sense that the car is ready comes from a light on the dashboard.
 EVs are much quieter on the move, too.